Did You Pull a Muscle or Are You Just Sore?

-Delayed-onset muscle soreness (DOMS) occurs when there are microscopic tears within the muscle fibers.
+Registering far lower on the tissue-damage scale, delayed-onset muscle soreness (DOMS) occurs when there are microscopic tears within the muscle fibers.
 “When a muscle is loaded during exercise, the fibers sustain microtears,” says Robert Herbst, a personal trainer, wellness coach, and World Champion powerlifter.
 “Over the next 48 to 72 hours, the body repairs the muscle and — through a process known as supercompensation — builds additional muscle in anticipation of greater loads in the future.”

 As your body attempts to heal these microtears in the muscle fibers, it can cause mild swelling, which can lead to stiffness and soreness.
 This kind of muscle soreness is common, and it’s usually evidence that you used new muscles groups, used them in a new way, or increased your intensity.
 (But it isn’t a workout badge of honor you need to aim for — when it comes to gauging the effectiveness of your workouts, seeing progress is more important than feeling soreness.)

-What Does A Pulled Muscle Feel Like?
+What Does a Pulled Muscle Feel Like?

-“Differentiating between muscle soreness and a pulled muscle can be difficult if you don’t know what to look for,” explains Alex Tauberg, a board-certified sports chiropractor at Tauberg Chiropractic & Rehabilitation in Pittsburgh, PA.
+“Differentiating between muscle soreness and a pulled muscle can be difficult if you don’t know what to look for,” explains Alex Tauberg, a board-certified sports chiropractor at Tauberg Chiropractic & Rehabilitation in Pittsburgh, Pennsylvania.
 With both delayed-onset muscle soreness and a pulled muscle, the muscle may be warm to the touch, inflamed, swollen, and tender.

 So how do you know if you have a pulled muscle?
 There are two key distinctions between DOMS and a pulled muscle:

-- when you feel the discomfort
+- When you feel the discomfort

 “With delayed-onset muscle soreness, there should not be much — if any — pain experienced during the workout,” Tauberg says.
 Instead, the soreness sets in a day or two later, and you may feel achy even when you’re not using those muscles.